Imrann-Khan/ONE_CONNCET_APP/README.md

 🌟 OneConnect Highlights:
-->Verified donation posts to ensure authenticity\n ->Option for anonymous donations\n
+1. Verified donation posts to ensure authenticity
+2. Option for anonymous donations
-->Real-time donation tracking for transparency\n
+3. Real-time donation tracking for transparency
-->A central fund to support victims of disasters\n ->Admin chat for user support\n
+4. A central fund to support victims of disasters
+5. Admin chat for user support
-->Donation history and a leaderboard for top donors\n
+6. Donation history and a leaderboard for top donors

 💻 Tech Stack:
 Frontend: Flutter & Dart